nukopy/latex-in-markdown-for-pandoc/README.md

 ### Utility snippets

-This extension provides utility snippets to easily add the comments mentioned above.
+Use the following snippets to insert comments mentioned above quickly.

 #### for new empty Markdown file